 "No medics in this squad, pup," Crow said.

 "What the hell do you mean?
 What are we doing out here?" a fury welled up in her cheeks.
 Crow sighed and went back to monitoring the road.
 "Oh, yeah, right.
-So these are the great Dragoons," she mocked, "you sit on your asses while one of your squad dies.
-So noble."
+These are the great Dragoons," she mocked, "you sit on your asses while one of your squad bleeds out!"

 "I don't remember you moving an inch when the other lad was hit.
 We're expected to die out here, haven't you learned that?
 This is what we do.
+We die.
 Waste of resources to send a medic out on a routine patrol.
-Keep your head down, you might make it out.
+Keep your head down and you might make it out.
 Otherwise, be happy, kid, least you'll die doing something.
-Most folk die in the mud."
+Most folk die in the mud these days."
 Crow turned and pointed.
 "See them Wardens out there?
 Turncoats they are and it's our job to draw 'em out.
 Played 'em like a fiddle, too.
 What's more, got here in time to hold the high ground.
 Nothing they can do 'less you idiot pups get your heads up before reinforcements roll in."